DillLabs/launch-dill-node/README.md

 ![image](./pics/staking_transaction.png)

 - Yes, that's all.
-After these operations, you can check it with your public key (prefixed with 0x) on the last pages in the validators section in Explorer https://andes.dill.xyz/validators.
+After these operations, you can check it with your public key in the validators section in Explorer https://andes.dill.xyz/validators.
 It may take 1 hour to appear.
 ![image](./pics/validato_search.png)

 ------

+# Acknowledgements
+>- [dill-light-validator-setup](https://github.com/99kartlos/dill-light-validator-setup):  The writing style and script implementation in this repository inspired me a lot
+>